Our Council and Patron

 Current term: 9 February 2023 to 30 June 2026

 Professor Kavallaris chaired the Australian Institute for Policy and Science and is a life member and past president of the Australian Society for Medical Research.
-She has contributed to numerous government funding and policy panels including the NHMRC Research Committee and Medical Research Future Fund (MRFF) Expert Advisory Panels.
+She has contributed to numerous government funding and policy panels including the National Health and Medical Research Council Research Committee and Medical Research Future Fund Expert Advisory Panels.

-Professor Kavallaris has received numerous awards, including the highly prestigious Lemberg Medal and two Australian Museum Eureka Prizes.
-In 2019, she was appointed a Member of the Order of Australia for her significant service to medicine and medical research.
+Professor Kavallaris was appointed a Member of the Order of Australia for her significant service to medicine and medical research.

 Council Member - Margo MacGillivray